 Second Thing to Keep a Greenhouse From Freezing in the Winter is Thermal Mass

 We have a water collection system in place that holds 2000 liters (528 US gallons) of water.
-In the fall that fact was stressful to us.
+In the fall that fact was stressful for us.
 What if the water freezes?
 Not to imagine the mess.
-It has not frozen yet, in fact, it keeps the greenhouse from freezing.
+Well, it never froze, in fact, it kept the greenhouse from freezing.

-…You were right, the one which was further away from the thermal mass next to the now cold stove.
-From this experience, we can conclude, that the thermal mass was radiating heat, and even though it was not much, it kept the surrounding area warmer than the rest of the space.
-It was more useful than the stove which cools down too quick.
+From this experience, we can conclude, that the water storage was radiating heat, and even though it was not much, it kept the surrounding area warmer than the rest of the space.
+It was more useful than the stove which cools down too quickly.

 Sure, in zone 3 climate, with temperatures going down to -40, we do need a heating system in place.
 But with good insulation and lots of thermal mass, it turns out to be more like just backup heating that is needed for winter vegetable growing.
-Besides, most winter vegetables do not mind at all if it goes a bit below freezing.
+Besides, most winter vegetables do not mind at all if it goes a bit below the freezing point.

 This puts things into a different perspective for us.
 We are working on adjusting to these important facts.